zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

 - upload a memory block MSP->PC (output as binary data or hex dump, ihex)
 - written in Python, runs on Win32, Linux, BSD, ...
 - use on command line, or in a Python script
-- reset and wait for keypress (to run a device directly from the port power)
+- reset and wait for key press (to run a device directly from the port power)
-- TI/3rd party library support for USB JTAG adaptors (Windows only)
+- TI/3rd party library support for USB JTAG adaptors

 Requirements
 ------------
 - Linux, BSD, Un*x or Windows PC
-- Python 2.0 or newer, 2.3+ recomeded
+- Python 2.0 or newer, 2.3+ recommended
-- Parallel JTAG hardware with an MSP430 device connected (optionaly a USB adapter and a coresponding MSP430.dll on Windows)
+- Parallel JTAG hardware with an MSP430 device connected
+- USB adapter with a corresponding 3rd party MSP430 library)

 Installation